ControlPlane API & Projector

 ControlPlane API configuration

 The ControlPlane API reads its configuration from a ConfigMap named controlplane-api-config.
-In your custom overlay, provide a replacement config:
+When the custom overlay consumes the remote bundle, patch that generated ConfigMap:

 database: